The Adventure of the Golden Pince-Nez: Film and television

 A short silent film adapted from the story was released in 1922 as part of the Stoll film series starring Eille Norwood as Sherlock Holmes and Hubert Willis as Watson, with Teddy Arundell as Inspector Hopkins, Norma Whalley as Anna Coram, and Cecil Morton York as Professor Coram.
+An extensively restored copy was scheduled to be shown during the 2024 BFI London Film Festival.

 The television adaptation with Jeremy Brett, in the Granada TV television series Sherlock Holmes, differs slightly.
 A heavily bearded member of the Russian Brotherhood lurks in the garden, and administers final justice to the villainous Professor.
 Anna's key was her own original.
 Dr. Watson is replaced by Sherlock Holmes's brother, Mycroft Holmes, due to the unavailability of Edward Hardwicke for the episode and, instead of Sherlock Holmes dropping cigarette ash on the floor, Mycroft scatters snuff.
 During Holmes' brother's investigation at the crime scene with Inspector Hopkins, Sherlock Holmes mumbles about the irony that their father gave his magnifying glass to Mycroft who has always been depicted as lazy and lethargic.
 Also, Mycroft Holmes remarks that their father always told them, "eliminate the impossible, and whatever remains, however improbable, must be the truth".
 He then adds, "I forget his exact words, but those are near enough."